CharlesLedger/charlesledger.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 ## Mitigation
 From our understanding, **there’s no way to patch it**, there is only one mitigation: the use of a long passphrase.
 In this context, as the seed itself can be considered as public, the passphrase should be long enough to prevent brute-force or dictionary attacks.

-In this context, the seed can be considered to be public and the whole security relies on the passphrase.
+Consequently the whole security relies on the passphrase.
 The mnemonics + passphrase derivation follows the BIP39 standard.
 BIP39 uses PBKDF2 function to derive the mnemonics + passphrase into the seed.

 - PBKDF2 is a useful function allowing to derive a low-entropy password into a larger cryptographic key.
 The lack of entropy is balanced by a CPU intensive derivation function preventing brute-force.
 - The main problem in BIP39 is that the number of iterations is set to **only 2048**, which is far lower than the last NIST recommendation (from 2016) **which is 10.000** (https://pages.nist.gov/800-63-3/sp800-63b.html#sec5).